Anmol-Baranwal/ToDo-List-WebApp/CONTRIBUTING.md

 - Any changes or suggestions to the existing content or repository are welcomed.
 - Make appropriate changes in the other sections if needed.

 Add the **particular issue** in the title that pull request resolves.
+Refer [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)

 You don't need to worry as I will request the changes needed in the pull request before merging.